aakkssqq/MaxAccount/README.md

 Video 1 Voucher Entry: https://youtu.be/wkDV8hWaIyI

-Some of the essential use case files will be uploaded to this repository.
+Some of the essential use case files will be uploaded to the folder "UseCase" of this repository.